tbarbette/npf/README.md

 ![alt tag](doc/sample_compare.png)
 Just for relevance, batching is what makes this difference.

-This tool has also less options than Regressor, you should use this last one to create your tests and tune parameters on one repository and then only use npf-compare.py.
-Comparator has no options for statistics.
+This tool has also less options than NPF-Run.
+You should use NPF-Run to create your tests and tune parameters for each repository independently.
+And then only use npf-compare.py when ready.
+Compare does not support statistics or regression tests.

+See *python3 npf-compare.py --help* for more options

 ### Which one to use
 Use npf-run.py for development, trying big matrices of configuration,